 Planning Permission;

-Exemption, Waste or Installation Environmental Permit, or Installation Environmental Permit;;
+Exemption, Waste or Installation Environmental Permit, or Installation Environmental Permit;

 Animal By Product consultation and validation ;

 Health and Safety consultation , and may include

 Environmental Impact Assessment.(EIA).

 In addition the government has recently published a new National Planning Policy Framework (UK Government, 2012) which sets out what developers will need to take into account in any future plans in order to meet the requirements for sustainable development which they will be assessed against.
 This framework is currently only applicable to England.